TateTaylorOH/The-Northern-Sea/QUESTS.md

 ### Salvage Jobs

-The EEC Rep will offer you a radiant quest to go and salvage surviving goods from a shipwreck in order to turn some profit from the loss.
+The EEC Rep will offer a radiant quest to go and salvage surviving goods from a shipwreck in order to turn some profit from the loss.

 ### Pirate Hunts